demirantay/notebook/syllabus-compsci.md

  - [Rasberry PI OS](https://github.com/s-matyukevich/raspberry-pi-os)
  - [OS Tutorial](https://github.com/cfenollosa/os-tutorial)

+ ### Web dev

+ - [ ] Internet browser
+ - [ ] Server
+ - and so on about the low level parts about web

  ---
  ---

  ## Fully Developed Project

- You should maintain one big application instead of writing new clones everyday.
+ You should maintain one big application instead of writing new clones everyday

 - [X] Project : Start maintaining and commiting your time to `Spotlight`
   - [ ] See Medium if there is useful mechanism that can help you with the 'spot' image and file uplloading to the posts.